Tax on benefits in kind

 Below market rent means below what you would normally expect to pay to rent a similar property.

 Annual value is usually taken to be the same as gross rateable value.
-It does not matter whether you are lower-paid or not – the benefit is taxable.

 An extra charge will be made if the accommodation cost more than £75,000 when it was bought by the employer.